Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 throw an implementation detail that’s not supposed to leak.
 I’m only showing it

-to explain how Stream
+to explain how Stream works internally.

 def until_second_boom(e) do